finom/vovk/README.md

 export const { GET, POST, PUT } = activateControllers(UserController, TeamController);
 ```

 That's it.
-There are facts that you may notice:

-- The syntax is very similar to [NestJS](https://nestjs.com/) (but I don't have a goal to make another NestJS though).
-- The methods modified by the decorators defined as `static` methods and the classes are never instantiated.
+Please, notice that the methods modified by the decorators defined as `static` methods and the classes are never instantiated.
-- The returned values don't have to be instances of `NextResponse` or `Response`, but they can be if needed.
-- Classes are imported for side effects to register global controller routes (see `createSegment` docs below).

 Also it's worthy to mention that `@prefix` decorator is just syntax sugar and you're not required to use it.